 You can download OpenSSL 1.0.2 for Windows in this webpage.
 This is the OpenSSL version tested by our team.
-Download the installer that fits your requirements and install it.
+Download and use the installer that fits your requirements.
 After installing, add the environment variable OPENSSL\ROOT\DIR pointing to the installation root directory.
 For example: